Ladbrokes Coral Trust

 Overview

 The Ladbrokes Coral Trust, established as a registered charity (1101804), operates as the corporate charitable foundation for Ladbrokes Coral Group Plc.
-Originally named Ladbrokes in the Community Charitable Trust (LICCT), the organization changed its name in May 2017 to Ladbrokes Charitable Trust and later to Ladbrokes Coral Trust.
-With an annual grant distribution of £682,823 (2023) and total income of £746,350 (2024), the Trust directs funding exclusively through employee nominations, with trustees meeting quarterly to consider grant requests from shop and supporting office colleagues.
+Originally named Ladbrokes in the Community Charitable Trust (LICCT), the organisation changed its name in May 2017 to Ladbrokes Charitable Trust and later to Ladbrokes Coral Trust.
+With annual grant distribution of £744,350 (2024) and total income of £746,350 (2024), the Trust directs funding exclusively through employee nominations, with trustees meeting quarterly to consider grant requests from shop and supporting office colleagues.
 The Trust explicitly states: “We no longer accept applications from external registered charities.”
 The overriding requirement for all grants is that causes must serve communities where Ladbrokes Coral Group's shops and businesses operate across England and Wales.

 Funding Priorities